Search modal component design for Fortune 500 FinTech client

 Solution & outcome

-Rather than implementing a simple search bar, we pitched a robust, all-in-one component that featured popular resources, auto-suggestions, as well as both articles and videos.
-Our thought process was extensive but the end goal was simple: improve user intent through UX, contain the search to a single modal—reducing the number of clicks and minimizing user headache.
+Our thought process was extensive but the end goal was simple: improve user intent through UX and contain the search to a single modal, helping reduce the number of clicks and minimizing user headache.

-While it's too early to measure results, the search was integrated seamlessly into the blog and achieves the goal of improved user intent.
+Results: While it's too early to measure results, the search was integrated seamlessly into the blog and achieves the goal of improved user intent.